epfl-ada/ada-2022-project-toestewbrr/README.md

 #### 1.1.
 Genders in romantic and non-romantic movies

-The figure below shows the percen.
-From this graph, we first note that the runtime of movies increases over time.
-Second, we find that, on average, romantic movies are longer than non-romantic movies.
+The figure below shows the percentage of males and females in romantic and non-romantic movies.
+One can see that there are more women in romantic movies compared to non-romantic movies.

 <p align="center" width="100%">
     <img width="70%" src="Images/Gender_movies.png">